The Lord's Larder

 The above information and logo are the copyright of Yeovil Community Church and are used with permission.

 Many members of St Mary’s Church have supported the Lord’s Larder since 2000 by donating tins and packets of food to help those in need in our local area.
 It only takes one item a month from each household to make a big difference!
-We have a basket in the church which serves as a collection point, and the goods are taken to the Larder in Yeovil on a regular basis.
+We have baskets in the church and in The Memorial Hall which serve as collection points, and the goods are taken to the Larder in Yeovil on a regular basis.
 In this way we can share with many other churches in the area by bringing practical help and so show God’s love to someone in crisis.